Mental Harassment at Workplace: Laws and Impact in India

 2. Counseling Services

-Professional counseling services can play a vital role in helping individuals cope with the emotional impact of mental harassment.
+Professional counselling services can play a vital role in helping individuals cope with the emotional impact of mental harassment at workplace.
 Licensed therapists or counsellors trained in workplace issues can provide a safe and supportive environment to discuss experiences, process emotions, and develop effective coping strategies.

 3. Legal Helplines and Advocacy Organizations

 Several organizations and helplines specialize in providing legal advice and support to individuals facing workplace harassment, including mental harassment.
-These resources can help individuals understand their legal rights, offer guidance on filing complaints, and provide information about relevant laws against workplace harassment and regulations.
+These resources can help individuals understand their legal rights and offer guidance on filing a mental harassment case.
 Organizations like the National Commission for Women (NCW) and local labour authorities can assist in India.

 4. Support Groups and Peer Networks